haveric/StackableItems/README.md

 ### Changelog:

+#### Coming Soon:
+* Prevent item flashing from top inventory to player inventory by letting vanilla handle it if it can.
+* Prevent item flashing when possible from player inventory to chests, dispensers, ender chests, hoppers, droppers, and enchantment tables.
+* Added Ender Chests, Hoppers, and Droppers to "Use_Stacks_Amounts" Options config
+* All Options config "Use_Stack_Amounts" now default to true
+* Prevent item loss from Hoppers and Anvils (This means stacks are capped to 64 in each until bukkit fixes this bug)

 #### Version 0.9.2 (3/22/2013) (Requires CraftBukkit build #2700+)
 * Added Dropper support
 * Fixed crafting for items that can match any durability